thuul/Java-Developer-Expertise-Test/README.md

 See the attached pdf file.

 NOTE:

-The services are added into Four different standalone modules representing the different conversation state. mvnw spring-boot:run command runs each standalone service from its own immediate folder entry.
+1. The services are added into Four different standalone modules representing the different conversational state. mvnw spring-boot:run command runs each standalone service from its own immediate folder entry.

+2. The console application is add as one of the modules in the parent module.
+Please navigate to the target directory after build and run java -jar test-playsafe-console-roulette-app-1.0.0-SNAPSHOT.jar